 |---|---|

-| Owner / Interest Holder | Individual, company, trust, estate, or heir associated with a mineral interest |
+| Owner / Interest Holder | Individual, company, trust, estate, or heir tied to a mineral interest |

-| Tract / Parcel | Land unit tied to a legal description, county, section, township, range, abstract, survey, or parcel identifier |
+| Tract / Parcel | Land unit with a legal description — county, section, township, range, abstract, survey, or parcel ID |

 | Mineral Interest | Ownership percentage, net mineral acres, royalty interest, working interest, or leasehold position |

-| Document | Deed, lease, probate record, assignment, release, title opinion, division order, or related evidence |
+| Document | Deed, lease, probate record, assignment, release, title opinion, division order, or other evidence |

 | Chain Event | Conveyance, inheritance, reservation, assignment, merger, name change, correction, or release |